hariharan-jayakumar/Lane-Detection-From-Surveillance-Feed/README.md

 ## Background
 During the period of November 2018-January 2019, I interned in the Hardware and Embedded Systems Lab at NTU, Singapore.
 Under the esteemed guidance of Dr Nirmala Radhkrishnan and Professor Thambipillai Srikanthan, I worked on building a tool to automatically detect and mark lanes in roads based on feed from surveillance cameras.
 Although the dataset I worked with is proprietory, the script I wrote is available here.

+An important restriction was that the inferencing was supposed to be executed on a chip on the edge.
+Hence, we avoided computation-heavy ML models and stuck to using simple functions from OpenCV.

 ## Nature of Data
 The data-set consisted of videos of elevated roads taken from an elevated angle.
 All videos were taken in day-light in varying contrast and brightness.
 Some videos were taken at signals with higher traffic, whereas some videos were taken in free-ways.
 A notable characteristic in some videos were the bus lanes, with the buses stopping for quite a long period of time.